Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 ***MEM: Let's try moving this topic to before the create OAuth topic.
 Then all intall types will go from setting up workspaces to next steps.

+***TA: To set up workspace, won't user need to create OAuth app first?***

 ***MEM: In the title, let's say "Install" instead of "Deploy" as the latter sounds like a bigger effort, and to use plain language.***

+***TA: Install gives a sense of placing software to a machine/system where as deploy is widely used  for cloud environment?***

 ***MEM: Also in the title, I'm now thinking we can delete "for AI Unlimited."
 Yes, that's part of the official, long name, but it ends up looking like just extra words--users know they are installing it for AI Unlimited.***

+***TA: JupyterLab for AI Unlimited is different from the normal version available.
+Won't users need to differentiate between the two versions available?***

-This article outlines the steps for deploying and setting up a Teradata AI Unlimited interface using Docker.
+Use JupyterLab for AI Unlimited to write and run data projects, connect to the Teradata system, and visualize data.This article outlines the steps for deploying and setting up a Teradata AI Unlimited interface using Docker.
 You can use JupyterLab or workspace client as your Teradata AI Unlimited interface.

 ***MEM: Generally, we can avoid sentences like the first one.
 The topic's context and title aleady convey that meaning.***